-Targeted marketing, by definition, is the strategy of tailoring and personalizing online advertising according to data acquired on some intended audience.
+Targeted marketing, by definition, is the strategy of tailoring and personalizing online advertising according to data acquired from some intended audience.

 In other words, instead of sending out ads to an incredibly large audience, a subset is selected based on their traits, interests, and preferences.